New criminal offences to disrupt people smugglers set out in border Bill

 Under the plans, collecting information for smuggling gangs to use for crossings – such as departure points, dates and times – will also be criminalised.

-The Safety of Rwanda Act will also be repealed alongside parts of the Illegal Immigration Act.
+The Safety of Rwanda Act will be scrapped to formally ditch the multimillion-pound deal to send migrants to the east African state, while parts of the Illegal Migration Act will also be repealed.

+Ministers will only keep measures from the law for operational reasons, including a cap on the number of people arriving under safe and legal routes, and time periods migrants can be detained.

 Ms Cooper said: “This Bill will equip our law enforcement agencies with the powers they need to stop these vile criminals, disrupting their supply chains and bringing more of those who profit from human misery to justice.